nwdigitalradio/n7nix/docs/RMSGW_DAILY_CHECK.md

 #### Operation

-The RMS Gateway Daily log has 2 components, a report generater script & and an email sending script.
+Send a daily email to verify a Linux RMS Gateway is operational & report call signs that have used the gateway.
+The RMS Gateway Daily Log has 2 components, a report generater script & and an email sending script or transport.

 #### Setup